ng-Classic/ng-classic/packages/localize/PACKAGE.md

 ɵɵelementEnd(); //  </h1>
 ```

-This means that after the Angular Classiccompiler has completed its work, all the template text marked with `i18n`
+This means that after the Angular Classic compiler has completed its work, all the template text marked with `i18n`
 attributes have been converted to `$localize` tagged strings, which can be processed just like any other
 tagged string.